cccarl/pizza-tower-livesplit-one/README.md

 # Pizza Tower Livesplit One Autosplitter

-Experimental Autosplitter for Pizza Tower using the new autosplitting runtime for LiveSplit One and LiveSplit.
-If you only want to use it for full game runs with the original LiveSplit, it's recommend to simply use the official AutoSplitter that can be found in the "Edit Splits" menu instead!
+Main Autosplitter for Pizza Tower using the new autosplitting runtime for LiveSplit One and LiveSplit.

 ## Features: